metacpan/perl-assets/README.md

 The onion is the logo for [The Perl and Raku Foundation](https://www.perlfoundation.org/trademarks.html).
-BooK discussed the onion logo with Allison Randal during an interview at OSCON Europe in October 2005.
+BooK discussed the onion logo with Allison Randal (who had just finished her tenure as president of the Perl Foundation) during an interview at OSCON Europe in October
+2005.

 Here's a transcript: